-Abraham Lincoln is quoted as saying, “If I had 8 hours to chop down a tree, I would spend 6 sharpening my axe.”
-Spending 75% of the allotted time on preparation may seem like a lot, but in fact, most industry observers report that preparing data for business analysis or machine learning is indeed 70 to 80% of the time spent by data scientists and analysts.
+Abraham Lincoln might easily have been discussing data preparation steps for analytics when he said, “If I had 8 hours to chop down a tree, I would spend 6 sharpening my axe.”
+Spending 75% of the allotted time on preparation may seem like a lot.
+But in fact, most industry observers report that data preparation steps for business analysis or machine learning consume 70 to 80% of the time spent by data scientists and analysts.

 The data preparation pipeline consists of the following steps

 - Access the data.

 - Ingest (or fetch) the data.

 - Cleanse the data.